pymc-devs/pytensor/doc/extending/op.rst

   \frac{d f_i}{d x_j}`.
 Both the partial differentiation and the
   multiplication have to be performed by :meth:`Op.grad`.

-  Pytensor currently imposes the following constraints on the values returned by the :meth:`Op.grad` method:
+  PyTensor currently imposes the following constraints on the values returned by the :meth:`Op.grad` method:

   1) They must be :class:`Variable` instances.